 On behalf of everyone on the Northern Beaches, we congratulate our Australia Day Award winners and thank them for the outstanding contributions they have made to the community.

-The award winners were presented at a ceremony presided over by Northern Beaches Mayor at Dee Why Civic Centre on Thursday 23 January 2020.
+The awards were presented at a ceremony presided over by Northern Beaches Mayor at Dee Why Civic Centre on Thursday 23 January 2020.
 The ceremony was recorded and is available to watch.

 Citizen of the Year

 Ben Tory is a committed volunteer, passing on his expertise to a number of different services including St John Ambulance, NSW State Emergency Service, NSW Rural Fire Service, and Team Rubicon Australia.
 Ben has dedicated his life to helping people when they are most in need, building and supporting teams to reach that goal.
 Ben spent six years rebuilding and growing St John Northern Beaches Division, before being promoted to higher roles, and has been an active member of the Manly Unit since first stepping in the door at the age of 18.
 Ben works as an Ambulance Paramedic at Mona Vale station and spends any spare time volunteering for the community.